json-schema-form/angular-schema-form/README.md

 Contributing
 ------------

+**Heads up!** Sometime soon we will go over and change the code style to follow whatever [jscs](https://github.com/mdevils/node-jscs) says with preset set to 'google'.

 All contributions are welcome!
 We're trying to use [git flow](http://danielkummer.github.io/git-flow-cheatsheet/), so please base any merge request on the **development** branch instead of **master**.